-The Vice President for Campus Life and Operational Management or designee is responsible for responding to student complaints and/or letters of concern from students and parents regarding matters of campus life.
-The Vice President for Campus Life and Operational Management maintains these complaints electronically.
-The Vice President for Academic Affairs, in a similar manner, addresses questions and concerns regarding the academic program.
-Records of these complaints are maintained in the Office of Academic Affairs.
-In cases involving a staff member, and when the situation warrants, the Director of Human Resources will be informed and consulted, and records will be maintained accordingly.
+The Senior Vice President or designee is responsible for responding to student complaints and/or letters of concern from students and parents regarding matters of campus life.
+The Senior Vice President maintains these complaints electronically.
+The Provost and Vice President for Academic Affairs, in a similar manner, addresses questions and concerns regarding the academic program.
+Records of these complaints are maintained by Academic Affairs.
+In cases involving a faculty or staff member, and when the situation warrants, the Director of Human Resources will be informed and consulted, and records will be maintained accordingly.